Xync/UnnamedSecurityContest/README.md

 A collection of scripts that would be useful in during certain security contests.

 !!
-Make sure to change the IP in Beachhead/watershell.sh to your IP as well as run `python3 -m http.server 80` while in the UnnamedSecurityContest root
+Make sure to change the IP in Beachhead/watershell.sh to your IP if you dont want it going to a team server as well as run `python3 -m http.server 80` while in the UnnamedSecurityContest root

+!!
+Make sure to alos change the IP in Beachhed/sliver.sh to be your IP if you dont want it going to a team server.
+You will also need to put a payload in Beachhead_source/sliverPayloads.

+!!
+Change the ip on phpUDP as well

 The Private SSH key loaded will be distributed through another channel.